Patsey: Life

-Patsey's mother was said to have been from Guinea, enslaved and taken to Cuba.
+Patsey's mother was said to have been an African woman from Guinea, enslaved and taken to Spanish-ruled Cuba.
 She was then sold to a family named Buford in the Southern United States.
-Patsey is believed to have been born around 1830, in South Carolina.

-In 1843, when she was 13, she was sold to Edwin Epps in Louisiana.
+Patsey is believed to have been born around 1817.
+In 1830, when she was 13, she was sold to Edwin Epps in Louisiana.
 According to Northup, Edwin Epps had "repulsive and coarse" manners and did not have a sense "of kindness or of justice."
-When drunk, he would lash out at enslaved people with a whip, enjoying the sound of their screams.
+When drunk, he would whip his slaves, enjoying the sound of their screams.